 Tips for Parents

 - There are many different soothing techniques you should use when your baby cries.
-Singing, playing soft music or white noise (putting the vacuum cleaner or listening to the continuous pitter-patter of rain) are some ways.
+Singing, playing soft music or white noise (switching the vacuum cleaner on or listening to the continuous pitter-patter of rain) are some ways.
 You can provide a pacifier at this time if you haven’t done so already.

-- The experience is new for the child as well the parents.
+- The experience is new for the child as well as the parents.
 Do not hesitate to ask for help when you need it.
 Your paediatrician is your best bet for reliable advice while your parents or friends can provide a lot of practical information.

 - The internet is a massive source of information, but it needs to be used selectively and carefully.
 Choose websites where data is reliable and reviewed by experts on a regular basis.